Kiran2504/zomato-data-analysis/README.md

 # zomato-data-analysis
 Exploratory Data Analysis of Zomato dataset

-## Project Objective
+# 🍽️ Zomato Data Analysis Project

-The objective of this project is to perform an in-depth analysis of Zomato restaurant data to uncover patterns in customer behavior, restaurant performance, and market trends.
-This analysis aims to provide actionable insights that can help Zomato and restaurant owners make data-driven decisions.
+This project performs an in-depth analysis of Zomato restaurant data to uncover patterns in customer behavior, restaurant performance, and market trends.
+The goal is to extract actionable insights that can help Zomato and restaurant owners make informed, data-driven decisions.

+## 📌 Project Objective

+The objective of this project is to analyze Zomato restaurant data to:
+- Identify customer preferences
+- Understand restaurant performance
+- Detect market trends
+- Provide insights that can support business decisions

-## Data Overview
+## 📊 Data Overview

-The dataset used in this analysis contains information on various restaurants listed on Zomato.
+The dataset contains information about various restaurants listed on Zomato.
 Key variables include:

-- **Restaurant Name**: Name of the restaurant.
+- **Restaurant Name** — Name of the restaurant
-- **Online Order Availability**: Whether the restaurant accepts online orders (Yes/No).
+- **Online Order Availability** — Yes/No
-- **Table Booking**: Whether table booking is available (Yes/No).
+- **Table Booking** — Yes/No
-- **Rating**: Customer rating for the restaurant.
+- **Rating** — Customer rating
-- **Votes**: Number of votes the restaurant has received.
+- **Votes** — Total number of customer votes
-- **Approximate Cost for Two People**: Estimated cost of dining for two.
+- **Approx. Cost for Two** — Estimated dining cost for two people
-- **Listed In (Type)**: Type of restaurant (e.g., Buffet, Café, Dining).
+- **Listed In (Type)** — Restaurant category (Café, Buffet, Dining, etc.)

-## Analytical Process
+## 🔍 Analytical Process

-### 1. **Data Cleaning and Preprocessing**
+### **1. Data Cleaning & Preprocessing**
-   - **Data Import**: Loaded the dataset using Pandas.
+- Imported dataset using **Pandas**
-   - **Data Cleaning**: Handled missing values, converted data types (e.g., converting ratings from strings to floats), and corrected any inconsistencies in the data.
+- Handled missing values and corrected inconsistencies
-   - **Feature Engineering**: Created new features where necessary to support the analysis, such as extracting relevant parts of composite data columns.
+- Converted ratings to numeric values
+- Performed feature engineering for meaningful analysis

-### 2. **Exploratory Data Analysis (EDA)**
+### **2. Exploratory Data Analysis (EDA)**
-   - **Descriptive Statistics**: Summarized the data to understand its structure and distribution.
+- Generated descriptive statistics
-   - **Correlation Analysis**: Analyzed relationships between variables to identify key factors influencing customer ratings and votes.
+- Examined correlations to understand relationships between variables
-   - **Visualization**: Used bar charts, line graphs, histograms, and heatmaps to visualize patterns in the data.
+- Created visualizations including bar charts, histograms, heatmaps, and line plots to identify patterns

-### 3. **Key Insights and Findings**
+### **3. Key Insights & Findings**
+📌 **Popular Restaurant Types**
-   - **Popular Restaurant Types**: Dining restaurants received the highest customer engagement, indicated by the number of votes and ratings.
+Dining restaurants received the highest customer engagement, reflected through ratings and vote counts.

+📌 **Customer Spending Behavior**
-   - **Customer Spending Behavior**: The most common spending range for two people was around 300 rupees, suggesting that mid-range pricing is attractive to customers.
+The most common cost range for two people is **around ₹300**, highlighting a preference for mid-range pricing.

-   - **Impact of Online Orders on Ratings**: Restaurants that offer online ordering tend to have higher ratings, indicating a strong preference among customers for this feature.
+📌 **Impact of Online Ordering**
+Restaurants that offer online orders tend to have **higher ratings**, showing strong customer preference.

+📌 **Rating Distribution**
-   - **Rating Distribution**: Most restaurants fall within the 3.5 to 4.0 rating range, showing general customer satisfaction but also highlighting areas for potential improvement.
+Most restaurants have ratings between **3.5 to 4.0**, indicating overall customer satisfaction with room for improvement.

-### 4. **Conclusion and Recommendations**
-   - **Enhance Online Presence**: Restaurants should focus on improving their online ordering systems, as this is positively correlated with higher ratings.
-   - **Focus on Mid-Range Pricing**: Given the customer preference for restaurants with approximately 300 rupees for two people, restaurants in this pricing category should be strategically promoted.
+## 🧠 Conclusion & Recommendations

+### ✔ Enhance Online Presence
+Restaurants should improve and promote online ordering services since it strongly influences ratings.

+### ✔ Focus on Mid-Range Pricing
+The ₹300 price range performs best; restaurants in this category should be highlighted and marketed.

+### ✔ Targeted Marketing for Dining Restaurants
-   - **Targeted Marketing for Dining**: Since dining restaurants are the most popular, targeted promotions and offers in this segment could drive further customer engagement.
+Dining-type restaurants receive the most engagement and should receive targeted promotions and offers.

+## 📁 Project Structure (Suggested)